 Rocket Record lets you perfect your Japanese pronunciation.
 Just listen to the native speaker audio and then use the microphone icon to record yourself.
 Once you’re done, you’ll get a score out of 100 on your pronunciation and can listen to your own audio playback.
 (Use a headset mic for best results.)
 Problems?
 Click here!

-Then there is Kanji, where Chinese characters represent a word - or if not a word then at least a meaningful unit of language.
+Then there is kanji, where Chinese characters represent either a sound or a meaning.

-Some Kanji are derived from pictures or images.
-See how the word for "mountain" 山 (yama) is formed:
+Some kanji are derived from pictures or images.
+See how the kanji for "mountain" 山 (yama) is formed:

-Japanese is written with a combination of Hiragana and Kanji, while Katakana is normally reserved for foreign or borrowed words.
-For example, you would write your non-Japanese name in Katakana.
+Japanese is usually written with a combination of hiragana and kanji, while katakana is normally reserved for foreign or borrowed words.
+For example, you would write your non-Japanese name in katakana:

-Kanji is highlighted in red, Katakana is blue, and Hiragana in black.
+In the example above, kanji is highlighted in red, katakana in blue, and hiragana in black.
 Can you see how these three writing systems are used together?

-The first step in your Japanese adventure is to spend some time just focusing on Japanese sounds and spelling so that they are no longer foreign to you.
+The first step in your Japanese adventure is to spend some time just focusing on Japanese sounds so that they are no longer foreign to you.

-Study the Kana alphabets (Hiragana & Katakana) and practice pronouncing different Japanese words.
+Study the kana alphabets (hiragana and katakana) and practice pronouncing different Japanese words.

 2. Learn on the Go